 But for now, let’s explain what is Utah famous for!

 9 Things Utah is famous for

 What is Utah famous for?
 Mormons is the easy and obvious answer.
 Over half of Utahns are Mormons.
 In fact, Utah is the only US state where a vast majority of the population belongs to a single church, the church of Jesus Christ of Latter-day Saints (LDS church).
-As a result, the LDS plays an important role in Utahn politics, culture, and society.
+As a result, the LDS plays a vital role in Utahn politics, culture, and society.

 Furthermore, the headquarters of the LDS Church is in Salt Lake City, Utah.
-However, in the last decades, the state has become more religiously diverse and secular.
-In 2018 Salt Lake city even became the first city in Utah where Mormons are no longer the majority.
+However, the state has become more religiously diverse and secular in the last decades.
+In 2018 Salt Lake City even became the first city in Utah where Mormons are no longer the majority.

 Great Salt Lake

 Located in the Northern part of the state, the Great Salt Lake is clearly one of the most famous things in Utah.
 It was on the shores of the lake that the Mormons first settled, founding salt lake city, the capital and biggest city in Utah.
 Metropolitan Salt Lake City has more than 1.2 million people.

 With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the Western Hemisphere and the largest natural lake west of Mississippi.
 However, the water levels vary dramatically according to precipitation because of the lake’s low average depth of 16 feet (4.9 m).

 The great salt lake is a terminal lake, so it doesn’t have an outlet besides evaporation.
 Its three main tributaries (Jordan, Weber, and Bear Rivers) bring about 1 million tons of minerals annually.
 These minerals accumulate when the water evaporates, giving the lake a high salinity level, much higher than seawater.